twestpha/FirstPersonEngine/README.md

 * Implement 3D variants for all the sprite-based components (example 3d enemy)
 * Settings Manager system
 * STRETCH GOAL: WAD file importing
+* Make files more modular/packaged, so features can be added or removed exclusively